Last Updated on September 26, 2022

 - Wild yam

-WILD MEDICINAL PLANTS FOR THE HERB GARDEN
+WILD PLANTS FOR THE MEDICINE GARDEN

 In addition to the cultivated plants above, some medicinal herbs are commonly considered weeds, though those in the know use them for all manner of things.
 Here are some of the valuable medicinal plants you might already have growing in your medicinal herb garden: